MultisampledNight/flow/src/keywords.typ

   // concept → conceptize
   // table → tables
   // guilt → guilty
+  // dimension → dimensional
-  "": any("ing", "ize", "s", "y"),
+  "": any("ing", "ize", "s", "y", "al"),
 )
 // FIXME: can't handle same alternates for different canonical suffices
 // would actually need to be a... multimap?
 #let suffices-rev = swap-kv(suffices)

-/// Returns an array of possibile normalized forms of `it`.
+/// Returns an array of possible normalized forms of `it`.
 #let normalize(it) = {
   let it = lower(it)